0xfreysa/agent/README.md

 ## What is Freysa?

-- Freysa is the **world's first adversarial agent game**.
+- Freysa is the **world's first sovereign AI**.
 She is an AI that controls a **prize pool**.
 The goal of the game is for you to convince her to send you this prize pool.
 - Freysa has a **system prompt** that forbids her from sending the prize pool to anyone.
 This system prompt is public and pinned to the top of the global chat.
 - Anyone in the world can send Freysa a message in the global chat by paying a **query fee**.
 The query fee increases per new message sent to Freysa up to a global cap of $4500 per message (paid in Base ETH).